ckormanyos/real-time-cpp/examples/chapter16_08/readme.md

 # Application Description

-This project uses a hardware electronic subcircuit to generate random noise.
+This project uses an elementary electronic subcircuit to generate a semi-random electrical noise signal.
-Bits are collected from the digitized random noise and used to create random 128-bit pseudo-prime numbers.
+Bits are collected from the digitized random noise using a hardware/software random engine.
+These bits are concatenated and subsequently used to create 128-bit pseudo-prime numbers.
 Primality testing uses the Miller-Rabin algorithm.
 The [wide-integer](https://github.com/ckormanyos/wide-integer)
 project is used to implement 128-bit unsigned integers.